Electronics cooling solutions, technology comparison

 - Encapsulated conduction plate with uniform conduction of 550 W/m-K.

 - 6063 aluminum HiK™ plate, with the optimal copper/water heat pipe locations.
 The heat pipes locations are different for the two heat sinks, see Figure 19.
-The temperature profiles for this case used ACT’s in-house model for HiK™ plates, which is more accurate that a uniform conduction.
+The temperature profiles for this case used ACT’s in-house model for HiK™ plates, which is more accurate than uniform conduction.

 The cold-rail-cooling simulations are shown in Figure 20.
 In the cold rail cooling case the aluminum plate had a maximum temperature of 210°C (it is not shown, since it would make a comparison of the other devices more difficult.
 The maximum temperature drops as we progress from the 550W/m-K enhanced conduction plate to a uniform 1000 W/m-K HiK™ plate, an optimized HiK™ plate, and finally a vapor chamber.
 As you can see there is a significant reduction in temperature using the passive two-phase cooling approach.
-In terms of cost, the HiK™ plate is cheapest, followed by the vapor chamber.
+In terms of cost, the HiK™ plate is the cheapest, followed by the vapor chamber.
 Encapsulated Conduction Plates are the most expensive form of a thermal management solution.

 Comparison: Convection Cooling on Back